 Click OK on the Selected Drive Not Found message.
-The Intel Solid-State Drive Toolbox home screen displays, and scans the system for drives.
+The Intel SSD Toolbox home screen displays, and scans the system for drives.

-Once the Intel SSD is detected, select the Intel SSD on the home screen and click Secure Erase.
+When the Intel SSD is detected, it displays on the Intel SSD Toolbox home screen.
+Click the Intel SSD and then click Secure Erase.

-If the Intel SSD does not display on the Intel Solid-State Drive Toolbox home screen:
+If the Intel SSD does not display on the Intel SSD Toolbox home screen:

-- Click Device Manager.
-Right-click Disk drives.
-Click Scan for hardware changes.
+- Click Device Manager, right-click Disk drives, and click Scan for hardware changes.

-For more information on running Secure Erase, see the help files in the Intel® Solid-State Drive Toolbox.
+For more information on running Secure Erase, see the help files in the Intel® SSD Toolbox.

 | Windows Vista *, Windows 7 *, Windows XP *, Windows 8*